climatempo/challenge-accepted-python/PROJECT.md

 4.3) The problem occurs because _FillValue should have the same data type as the variable it describes.
 The python interface checks for this.
 If the _FillValue and missing_value don't have the same data type, python interface tries to cast it to that type before using it to create a masked array.
 The problem is solved by turning off the auto conversion to masked arrays.

-4.4) It is possible to check that the fill value nor the missing value aren't present (not written) in t2m_forecast
+4.4) It is possible to check that the fill value nor the missing value are present (not written) in t2m_forecast

 #### 5) Read data from observation.nc